 By necessity, alcohol addiction treatment must begin with detox.
 Alcohol withdrawal symptoms like delirium tremens, seizures, and hallucinations make it potentially dangerous or life-threatening to detox without medical help.

 You go from detox into a rehab center for treatment for your signs of alcoholism.
-Most alcohol addiction treatment programs are residential programs.
+Most alcohol addiction treatment programs are day-night or outpatient programs.
 The ready availability of alcohol makes a structured, alcohol-free environment crucial in the initial stages of recovery.
 While in rehab, you participate in many treatment approaches, including:

 - CBT and DBT